Digital Transformation in Healthcare

 Telehealth: Across the board, telehealth has become an essential technology for the success of healthcare organizations.
-According to Definitive Healthcare, “About 75 percent of U.S. hospitals are using telehealth and telemedicine systems ꟷ a 42 percent increase from 2019 usage.”
+According to the American Hospital Association, "currently, 76 percent of U.S. hospitals connect with patients and consulting practitioners at a distance through the use of video and other technology."
 The interest in convenient care options and the inherent benefits of using telehealth services ꟷ removing the barriers for those in remote areas or with limited mobility, among others ꟷ creates an environment where the quality of care is greatly improved and the patient is in control.

-At-home monitoring: According to the AARP, 2.5 million baby boomers will turn 70 this year.
+At-home monitoring: According to the United States Census Bureau, "the baby boom generation [is] now estimated at about 73 million... by 2030, all boomers will be at least age 65".
 This aging patient population comes with several chronic conditions which require ongoing medical care and further physician involvement.
 At-home monitoring allows for a proactive approach to disease management.
 With tools like in-home EKGs, Bluetooth-enabled scales, and smart medical alert systems, these patients have the opportunity to monitor their own health and are empowered to take their care into their own hands.
 Since this equipment is often connected to a monitoring system, patients can report back to their Primary Care Physicians (PCP), leading to fewer disruptions in continuity of care and fewer visits to the emergency room or urgent care.
 Physicians can respond in real time, allowing more rapid response to emergencies like falls, high blood pressure, or low glucose.

 Patient portals: While patient portals are not new to the healthcare realm, the increased interactivity between a patient’s records and their points of contact are.
 For example, if a patient seeks care outside of their PCP, like a visit to urgent care, any charges to insurance (like prescriptions) are gathered and accessible to their PCP.
 During future visits with their PCP, there isn’t any confusion as to what care has already been provided.
 This, along with several other potential applications, is just one example of the new flexibility and agility of patient portals.